4350-fall-2025/backend/README.md

 .firebaserc
 firebase.json

+3. Set up Environment variables if you want to use emulators for auth & storage:

+Click on the "Run" menu in IntelliJ: Run->Edit Configurations
+> For environment variables:
+> - FIREBASE_AUTH_EMULATOR_HOST=localhost:9099
+> - FIREBASE_STORAGE_EMULATOR_HOST=localhost:9199

-3. Navigate to the correct directory in your terminal:
+4. Navigate to the correct directory in your terminal:
 ```bash
   cd src/main/java/com/softeng/backend
 ```

-4. run the emulators:
+5. run the emulators:
 ```bash
 firebase emulators:start --import ../../../../../test/data
 ```